-In the first quarter of 2016, the Galore Creek Partnership continued to advance technical studies in project mine planning and design, and waste rock and water management, and community commitments.
-We expect this effort to further improve the value and marketability of the Galore Creek project, which we continue to be open to monetizing, in whole or in part, to strengthen our balance sheet and focus primarily on the permitting of Donlin Gold.
+In the second quarter of 2016, the Galore Creek Partnership continued to advance technical studies in project mine planning and design, as well as waste rock and water management.
+Draft reports on the first phase of the generalized tunneling practice related to the access/material handling tunnel as well as enhancements to the site waste rock and water management plans were completed and are under review.
+We expect this effort to further improve the value and marketability of the Galore Creek project, which we continue to be open to monetizing, in whole or in part, to strengthen our balance sheet and to contribute toward the development of the Donlin Gold project.

-Our share of cash funding for Galore Creek was \$0.2 million in the first quarter of 2016, primarily for technical studies, care and maintenance, and community commitments.
-In 2016, our 50% share of the work program is expected to be approximately \$1 million to continue to advance technical studies, community commitments and site care and maintenance.
+Our share of cash funding for Galore Creek was \$0.3 million and \$0.5 million in the second quarter and first six months of 2016, respectively, for technical studies, care and maintenance, and supporting community initiatives.
+In 2016, our 50% share of the work program is expected to be approximately \$1 million to continue to advance technical studies, supporting community initiatives and site care and maintenance.